peteroupc/peteroupc.github.io/bernsupp.md

 [^43]: Strukov, L.I., Timan, A.F., "Mathematical expectation of continuous functions of random variables.
 Smoothness and variance", _Siberian Mathematical Journal_ 18 (1977).

+[^44]: Strukov, L. I., and A. F. Timan.
+"Sharpening and generalization of some theorems of approximation by polynomials of SN Bernstein."
+In The Theory of the Approximation of Functions.
+Proc.
+Internat.
+Conf, pp. 338-341.
+1975.

-[^44]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.
+[^45]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.

-[^45]: Le Gruyer, Erwan.
+[^46]: Le Gruyer, Erwan.
 "Minimal Lipschitz extensions to differentiable functions defined on a Hilbert space."
 Geometric and Functional Analysis 19, no. 4 (2009): 1101-1118.

-[^46]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
+[^47]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
 "Computing minimal interpolants in C1, 1 (Rd)."
 Rev. Mat.
 Iberoam 33, no. 1 (2017): 29-66.

-[^47]: Banderier, C. And Drmota, M., 2015.
+[^48]: Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.

-[^48]: Mossel, Elchanan, and Yuval Peres.
+[^49]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.

-[^49]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.
+[^50]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.

-[^50]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
+[^51]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
 "Bernoulli Factories and Black-box Reductions in Mechanism Design."
 Journal of the ACM (JACM) 68, no. 2 (2021): 1-30.

-[^51]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.
+[^52]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.

-[^52]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010
+[^53]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010

-[^53]: Levy, H., _Stochastic dominance_, 1998.
+[^54]: Levy, H., _Stochastic dominance_, 1998.

-[^54]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
+[^55]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
 Model checking probabilistic pushdown automata.
 In _Proceedings of the 19th Annual IEEE Symposium on Logic in Computer Science_, 2004. (pp. 12-21).
 IEEE.

-[^55]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
+[^56]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
 "Permutations generated by a depth 2 stack and an infinite stack in series are algebraic." _Electronic Journal of Combinatorics_ 22(1), 2015.

-[^56]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.
+[^57]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.

-[^57]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.
+[^58]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.

-[^58]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.
+[^59]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.

-[^59]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
+[^60]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
 On the computational complexity of algebraic numbers: the Hartmanis–Stearns problem revisited.
 Transactions of the American Mathematical Society, 373(5), pp.3085-3115.

-[^60]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.
+[^61]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.

-[^61]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).
+[^62]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

-[^62]: Richman, F. (2012).
+[^63]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

-[^63]: Strukov, L. I., and A. F. Timan.
-"Sharpening and generalization of some theorems of approximation by polynomials of SN Bernstein."
-In The Theory of the Approximation of Functions.
-Proc.
-Internat.
-Conf, pp. 338-341.
-1975.
+[^64]: Schoenberg, I.J., "Cardinal spline interpolation", 1973.

 <a id=Appendix></a>
 ## Appendix